jlbradley1844/jlbradley1844.github.io/_drafts/royce-idealism.md

 the dreariness of not understanding the subject,—a sort of dreariness for which indeed there is no help except learning to understand."

-In his telling the four conceptions of being are as follows:
+In his telling, the four conceptions of being are as follows:

 _One_ The physical world is what it is; and as regard this world of the Idea, it cannot provide any overt illumination.
 There is no meaning other than what is assigned to it.
-Its defenders feel they are simply following ccommon sense.
-As Royce states in his writing on this
-theme:
+Its defenders, "common-sense" materialists, feel they are follow their senses to deduce what is obvious about the world:

     Conceive it as a realm for pure scientific theory; and, so far as your knowledge reaches, it is full at once of the show of a noble